 Toast coconut flakes: Preheat oven to 350 degrees F. Spread flakes out on baking sheet.
 Bake for a few minutes, stirring every minute or so, until the coconut is lightly browned (watch it like a hawk).
 Transfer to a plate to let cool.

 Make cake: In a 10-inch skillet (see note above about using different pan sizes), melt the butter over medium-high heat.
-Stir in the brown sugar, ground ginger, crystallized ginger, and salt and simmer for 4 minutes, whisking constantly.
-Be careful — hot sugar is no joke!
+Stir in the brown sugar, ground ginger, crystallized ginger, and salt and simmer for 4 minutes (or until the mixture is bubbly and caramelized), whisking constantly.
+Be careful -- hot sugar is no joke!
 After 4 minutes, remove the mixture from heat and add the bananas as close together as possible, fitting as many in as you can.

 In a separate bowl, whisk together the flour, sugar, baking powder, and salt.
 Add the oil and coconut milk and whisk like a crazy person for 1 minute.
 Add the egg and vanilla and whisk it in well.
 Pour the batter over the banana mixture, evening it out with a spatula.